andreafallas/primo-icons/README.md

-# primo-icons

-*A set of icons designed to allow easy differentiation of content item types within discovery services.*
+# A set of icons designed to allow easy differentiation of content item types within discovery services.

 These icons were developed as a result of user experience research conducted on the Ex Libris Primo discovery service.